nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You may try loading other person's details by using different _index_ (e.g. `view 2`).

->**Tips**: CoDoc also supports GUI, so you can just click the person in the list to view his details.
+>💡 **Tip**: CoDoc also supports GUI, so you can just click the person in the list to view his details.

 <br>